nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Displays all the student contacts from the specified group.

-Result of viewing contact in a group:
+Result of viewing student contacts in a group:

 ![](images/ViewcontactResult.png)